Spin the Wheel (game show): Round 3: Build Your Wheel

 Two spaces each of $1 million and "Back to Zero" are placed on the wheel, the latter wiping out the entire bank if they are hit, and penalty spaces of up to $200,000 are added as well.
 The wheel now displays four sets of four low-value blue spaces each ($1 to $1,000), which the contestant may try to change during this round.
 After seeing the first few words of a question, they choose one of four amounts to play for ($250,000, $500,000, $1 million, or $2 million); each value may only be used once.
 The entire question is then asked, with four answer choices.
 A correct answer allows the contestant to apply the chosen amount to one set of blue spaces, either placing all of it on one space or spreading it evenly across two or more.
+In a three-way division, one wedge may carry a dollar more or less than the others.
+(Note: For example, when split three ways, a $1 million prize leaves $333,333 on two wedges and $333,334 on another, while a $2 million prize leaves $666,667 on two and $666,666 on one.)
 A miss turns some of the spaces into "Back to Zero" - one to four, in ascending order of the chosen values.
 The contestant then spins the wheel, and the bank is increased or reduced based on the result of the spin.
 Up to $8 million can be banked, and all changes made to the wheel carry over into the final round.

 Depending on the contestant's answers to the questions, the total number of "Back to Zero" spaces on the wheel at the end of this round can range from two to twelve.